 Massimo De Marchi – Academic Coordinator Geographer, working on participatory natural resources management, conflict management, environmental policies.
 Co-Director of Joint program on “Climate Change Policies, Biodiversity and Ecosystem Services”, Università di Padova (UNIPD), Andean University Simón Bolívar (UASB), Quito, Ecuador (EQF 7).
-He is the general Academic Coordinator of the STeDe Joint Master Degree, with along trajectory on teaching EU environmental policies and on EU initiatives about comparative environmental sustainability in different EU countries and world regions.
+He is the general Academic Coordinator of the STeDe-CCD Joint Master Degree, with along trajectory on teaching EU environmental policies and on EU initiatives about comparative environmental sustainability in different EU countries and world regions.

-Salvatore Pappalardo – CJ Researcher and Member of Scientific Committee Human geographer, working on climate change and its impact on local communities, socio-environmental conflicts, and on the use of GIScience for climate policy representation.
+Salvatore Pappalardo – CJ Researcher and Member of Scientific Committee.
+Human geographer, working on climate change and its impact on local communities, socio-environmental conflicts, and on the use of GIScience for climate policy representation.
 Coordinator of the Professional Master in GIScience and UAV (University of Padova).
 He deals with unbunnable carbon studies in a comparative EU/Latin America perspective.

-Daniele Codato – CJ Research grant and Member of Scientific Committee Human geographer, specialized in spatial and multitemporal analyses in complex territories, and climate-related issues.
+Daniele Codato – CJ Research grant and Member of Scientific Committee.
+Human geographer, specialized in spatial and multitemporal analyses in complex territories, and climate-related issues.
 He works on a global atlas on unburnable carbon comparing EU and global spatial policies on fossil fuels.

-Alberto Diantini – CJ Research grant and Member of Scientific Committee Human geographer, working on Social Impact Assessment of fossil fuel development in complex territories.
+Alberto Diantini – CJ Research grant and Member of Scientific Committee.
+Human geographer, working on Social Impact Assessment of fossil fuel development in complex territories.
 He deals with EU – Latin America comparative studies on territory and fossil fuel transition.

-Francesco Facchinelli – CJ Research grant Natural scientist and Geographer, collaborates with the research team “Climatic changes, territories, diversities” of the University of Padova.
+Francesco Facchinelli – CJ Research grant.
+Natural scientist and Geographer, collaborates with the research team “Climatic changes, territories, diversities” of the University of Padova.
 His research focuses on the study of the impacts of oil production in the Ecuadorian Amazon, combining satellite data and work in the field.